luke10x/bible-tracker/README.md

 # My Bible reading tracker

+Fullstack application for tracking your Bible reading progress

 ## How to run it?

 To run this locally make sure you have the following: